No longer produced, we have one Level 1 Player version left ex demo for £350 inc shipping.

 Available in 2 versions, a Player only version which accepts all the inputs options of the standard BDP150 and a Player/DAC version which adds Coaxial and Optical SPDIF inputs and USB input from a computer (the standard Player USB inputs only work from memory devices).
 In Player mode the BDP-150 just provides I2S data, everything else is Chevron designed and manufactured.
 In DAC mode you don’t even have to turn the BDP-150 ON because it then becomes effectively a standalone Chevron DAC, the Pioneer power supply is not used in this mode.
 The DAC version now has a better USB decoder, its asynchronous, ground isolated from the DAC and handles all usual sample rates up to 192KHz.

 We sell direct so there is no distributor or dealer mark up.
 It compares favorable with equipment costing much more.
 Why not give it a try, demonstration available at Little Eaton or we may be able to come to you.

 What we add (all Chevron designed):-

-- · A DAC module using ES9023 Sabre DAC chips operating in differential mode.
+- · A DAC module using two ES9023 Sabre DAC chips operating in differential mode.
 This mode of operation gives lower noise & distortion than a single chip implementation.
 Power supplies to and in the DAC chips are very low noise, much better than the datasheet recommendation for the ES9023.
-For Level 1 two DAC chips operate in differential mode, for Level 4 four DAC chips operate in dual differential.

 - · The Sabre DAC chips are asynchronously clocked by a low jitter clock, this ensures any jitter in the digital sources is reduced to an insignificantly low level.
 Clock frequency has been chosen for best sound quality.